bernardlau171/COMP3335-project/Starter Training/step3.md

 `mysql -u root -p`{{execute}}

-When prompted to enter the password, simply type 12345.
+When prompted to enter the password, simply type 12345, and press enter.

 And You have logged in and could access the databases!